Getting started with Textbox.io is super easy. In this guide you will invoke Textbox.io on a

 - API Basics - Learn the basics of using the editor API, such as getting and setting content in the editor.

 - Customizing the Editor - Learn how to configure and customize Textbox.io for your applications.

-- Working with Images - Learn how to work with images for image editing and local image upload.
+- Handling Local Images - Learn how to configure automatic local image uploads

 - API reference